voedger/voedger-internals/server/design/orch.md

 - Automatic shutdown on leadership loss
   - `~VVM.test.Shutdown~`uncvrd[^12]❓
   - provide and launch a VVM
-  - update `view.cluster.VVMLeader`: modify the single value
+  - update ttlstorage modify the single value
   - bump mock time
   - expect the VVM shutdown
 - Cancel the leadership on manual shutdown